 In Birmingham, we have established referral pathways with specialist organisations such as Freedom From Torture to ensure clients’ needs are met in a timely manner and that torture survivors are identified and referred for long term rehabilitation programmes.
 We also work alongside St Chad’s which provides our clients with practical support such as clothes, basic hygiene goods, baby clothes, and food parcels, as well as ESOL lessons which continue up until they are dispersed from Birmingham.
 To enquire about making a referral to our Birmingham Project please contact Therapeutic Birmingham email@example.com

-The VPRS Therapeutic service for South Yorkshire is based in Sheffield and provides a psychological therapy service to Syrian refugees who have been resettled in South Yorkshire via the Vulnerable Persons Resettlement Scheme (VPRS) and was launched on the 31st August 2017 and in November this year we also began offering a service for children and families.
+The VPRS Therapeutic service for South Yorkshire is based in Sheffield and provides a psychological therapy service to Syrian refugees who have been resettled in South Yorkshire via the Vulnerable Persons Resettlement Scheme (VPRS).
+The service was launched on the 31st August 2017 and in November this year we also began offering a service for children and families.

-The service accepts internal referrals from Refugee Council Project Workers supporting refugees in the VPRS, but external referrals from our stakeholders can also be made using the email below to request a referral form.
+The service accepts internal referrals from Refugee Council project workers supporting refugees in the VPRS, but external referrals from our stakeholders can also be made.
 The remit of the service is to offer up to 12 weeks therapy to Syrian refugees experiencing mental health distress, and who are resettled via the scheme.

 Our new therapy service in Ipswich provides a psychological therapy service to Syrian refugees who have been resettled in Suffolk via the Vulnerable Persons Resettlement Scheme (VPRS) and was launched in May 2018.